 Linking BiBox API Keys [Tutorial]

-Once you’ve linked your API keys, head on over to Portfolio to create your personal cryptocurrency index.
+Once you’ve linked your API keys, head on over to the Automation page to create your personal cryptocurrency index.
 Here’s where the fun of creating your crypto index begins.

 Construct your Custom Cryptocurrency Index